tcsuk/hudm5001/lecture_notes/github/demo_github.md

 `> git commit -m 'a message to describe what you are committing'`

-where `-m` denotes a message flag; the message must be in single quotes
+where `-m` denotes a message flag; the message must be in single or double quotes

 The committed files will now be tracked by `git`.